chefdog/azure-ng-codecoverage/README.md

 - Visual Studio Code

 ## 3. Project setup
 For this example, we will use a blank angular project.
-I have used this guide on more professional angular projects also.
 First I have created a new github repository and did a clone locally.
 But in this case, lets just setup a new angular 11 project: